dndadush/DIMAG-Summer-School-2026/README.md

 - Lecture 4: Straight Line Complexity of Linear Programs
 - Lecture 5: Predictor Corrector Interior Point Methods

-There is short supplementary note, containing notation & theorem statements that will be used throughout the lectures:
+There is also short supplementary note, containing notation & theorem statements that will be used throughout the lectures:

 - Lecture 0: Background material on Linear Algebra, Calculus and Probability.